airbytehq/airbyte/docs/access-management/sso-providers/azure-entra-id.md

 ### Setup information needed

 Once your Microsoft Entra ID app is set up, you're ready to deploy Airbyte Self-Managed Enterprise with SSO.
-Take note of the following configuration values, as you will need them to configure Airbyte to use your new Okta SSO app integration:
+Take note of the following configuration values, as you will need them to configure Airbyte to use your new SSO app integration:

     * OpenID Connect metadata document: You'll find this in the list of endpoints found in the **Endpoints** panel, which you can open from the top bar of the **Overview** page.
 This will be used to populate the `Domain` field in your `airbyte.yml`.
     * App Integration Name: The name of the Entra ID application created in the first step.